omararafa295-cmd/xero-office-ecommerce/README.md

 php artisan storage:link
 php artisan serve

-   Visit http://localhost:8000 in your browser.
+🌍 Visit http://localhost:8000 in your browser to see the application running